 The cane will act as the source of renewal during the next year’s production of cane.
 The ones that are not selected should be cut at the trunk level.

-These are the different ways on how to prune grape vines on your own.
 Always remember to prune them carefully to avoid damages and injuries to your vine and only to use clean and sharp pruning tools when cutting.

 You also need to remember to do the pruning around the months of February to March, and you need to ensure that the heavy freezing months have already past.